mantidproject/mantid/docs/source/algorithms/FakeMDEventData-v1.rst

     Number of events = 1000000

-The output looks like the following in the `SliceViewer <http://www.mantidproject.org/MantidPlot:_SliceViewer>`_ when the T slider is moved to ~5K:
+The output looks like the following in the :ref:`sliceviewer` when the T slider is moved to ~5K:

 .. image:: /images/FakeMDEventData_Peaks4D.png